olcortesb/is-agentcore-the-new-lambda/README.md

 The fifth test passed!
 AgentCore works as "the new Lambda" with HTTP API access! ✅

-The request http:
+The HTTP request:

 ![alt text](images/image-5-1.png)

-The id in dynamoDB stored:
+The ID in DynamoDB stored:

 ![alt text](images/image-5-2.png)